CONTENTS:

 · harassment or abusive behavior,

-· spamming or self-promotion outside designated areas,
+· self-promotion outside designated areas,

 · misrepresentation of credentials,